dalmo1991/superflexPy/doc/testing.rst

 Automated testing
 =================

-Current testing of Superflex consists of validating its numerical results against the original implementation of
+Current testing of SuperflexPy consists of validating its numerical results against the original implementation of
 `Superflex <https://doi.org/10.1029/2010WR010174>`_.
-This testing is done for selected model configurations, and sets of parameters and inputs.
+This testing is done for selected model configurations and selected sets of parameters and inputs.

-This testing strategy implicitly checks auxiliary methods (e.g. setting parameters and states, retrieving the internal fluxes of the model, setting inputs and getting outputs, etc.).
+This testing strategy implicitly checks auxiliary methods, including setting parameters and states, retrieving the internal fluxes of the model, setting inputs and getting outputs, etc..

-The testing code is contained in folder :code:`test/` and uses the Python module :code:`unittest`.
-The folder contains :code:`reference_results/` (so far only from Superflex) and :code:`unittest/` containing the scripts that run the tests.
+The testing code is contained in folder :code:`test` and uses the Python module :code:`unittest`.
+The folder contains :code:`reference_results` and :code:`unittest` containing the scripts that run the tests.

 Current testing covers:

-- Correct functionality of specific elements (reservoirs and lag functions) that are implemented in Superflex (e.g. :code:`01_FR.py`, :code:`02_UR.py`);
+- Specific elements (reservoirs and lag functions) that are implemented in Superflex (e.g. :code:`01_FR.py`, :code:`02_UR.py`);
-- Correct functionality of multiple elements in a unit (e.g.
+- Multiple elements in a unit (e.g.
   :code:`03_UR_FR.py`, :code:`04_UR_FR_SR.py`);
-- Correct functionality of multiple units in a node (e.g. :code:`05_2HRUs.py`);
+- Multiple units in a node (e.g. :code:`05_2HRUs.py`);
-- Correct functionality of multiple nodes inside a network (e.g.
+- Multiple nodes inside a network (e.g.
   :code:`06_3Cats_2HRUs.py`);
-- Correct functionality of auxiliary methods (implicit testing, i.e. in case of malfunctioning errors propagate to the results).
+- Auxiliary methods, which are tested implicitly, i.e. assuming that errors in the auxiliary methods propagate to the results.

 Current testing does not cover: